HSLdevcom/jore4-jore3-importer/README.md

 The import process has two steps:

-1. Read the imported data from the Jore 3 database and insert it into the database of this application.
+1. Read the imported data from the Jore 3 database (aka source) and insert it into the database of this application (aka importer database) to the staging tables.
    Note that this step saves the version history of the imported data.
-2. Read the latest version of the imported data from the database of this application and insert it into the Jore 4 database.
+2. Read the latest version of the imported data from the staging tables from database of this application and insert it into the Jore 4 database (aka target).

 ## Using the REST API